-Polyurethane is one of the most versatile materials used by manufacturers today.
-It can be molded into almost any shape for utilization across many different industries.
+Polyurethane is one of the most versatile materials that manufacturers today use.
+Molding it into almost any shape for utilization across many different industries is possible.
 You can use custom molded urethane or polyurethane repeatedly in some of the most adverse environments without worrying about it wearing out or being significantly damaged.

 Polyurethane is also resistant to high temperatures, electricity, abrasion, corrosion, and many other environmental factors.
 The versatility of polyurethane has made it a material of choice for a variety of applications across industries.